 Scattered amongst the boreal forest near Grand Marais, Minnesota like a family of spotted mushrooms, the first prototype buildings will form a Retreat Center offering a non-profit residency program to artistic and scientific professionals, public outreach on sustainable building and climate change, and overnight stays for those interested in test-driving the design.
 Visitors will become attune to resource use and the naturally integrated sustenance from the earth and sun and gain creative rejuvenation and inspiration from the landscape.

-Prototype construction is underway, Summer/Fall 2017, and will undergo rigorous testing and evaluation at this site before launching into production and available to the public for purchase in 2018.
+Prototype construction is underway, Spring 2018, and will undergo rigorous testing and evaluation at this site before launching into production and available to the public for purchase in 2019.

 “Look deep into nature and you will understand everything better.” -Albert Einstein